pascalandy/gladiators-mastermind/Pascal — The Why.md

 - I want make more sales
 - Hell!
 I want to make money!

 Of course money.
-But here, **money** is the result of what we do, not why we do it.
+But here, **money** is the result of what we do, not why we are doing it.
 It’s way too limiting.

 I thought long and hard about this question and trust me, here is the best answer I could come up with.